This page contains instructions for testing an OCPP1.6 compatible charger with Charge HQ. Testing is performed against our test environment.

 Wait one minute.

-Energy and Charging Rate should be displayed per the screenshot above.
+Power, voltage and amps should be displayed per the screenshot above.
 (Current offered, which is the amps value after the "/" is not supplied by some chargers and is not required by Charge HQ)

 Confirm charging rate agrees with vehicle display.